dfelinto/blender-manual/manual/grease_pencil/modifiers/deform/noise.rst

 When enabled, the noise uses a random value over time.

+Mode
+   Steps
+      New random value at defined steps.

       Step
          Number of frames before using a new random value.

+   keyframes
+      New random value only on keyframes.

 Influence